 Kisan Vikas Patra (KVP) is a savings scheme available at India Post Offices in the form of certificates.
-It is fixed rate small savings scheme that focuses on doubling your investment after a predetermined period of time (118 months in the currently available issue).
+It is a fixed rate small savings scheme designed to double your investment after a predetermined period of time (124 months in the currently available issue).

 The following is the eligibility criteria for investing in the KVP scheme:

 - The applicant has to be an adult resident of India.

 - A parent/guardian may invest on behalf of a minor.

 - Hindu Undivided Families (HUFs) and Non-Resident Indian (NRIs) cannot invest in Kisan Vikas Patra.

 The rate of interest applicable to Kisan Vikas Patra (KVP) may change periodically based on the announcements made by the Finance Ministry.
 The current interest rate applicable to KVP is 6.9% per annum which will double your investment in 124 months.

 The following are the historical interest rates offered by the Kisan Vikas Patra scheme* :

 |Q4 FY 2019-20||7.6%|